 The volunteer brigade system continued until the 1930s when the Bush Fires Act gave local councils the authority to establish brigades and appoint officers within them.
 This evolved into even more distinct groups when the Bush Fires Act of 1949 was passed.
 By 1970, the Bush Fire Committee had been created out of twenty different groups that include local government, insurance companies, farming groups, and more.
 Its goal was to advise local government on anything that related to bush fires.

 By the 1990s, things had evolved even farther and the Committee became the Bush Fire Council and then the Bush Fire Service.
 It would coordinate firefighting activities throughout the region, but the brigades were still directly controlled by local councils.

 NOTE: “Volunteer brigades are responsible for hands-on bush firefighting duties.
-Since the establishment of the Rural Fire Service, the role of brigades has gradually expanded to include disaster recovery, fire protection at motor vehicle accidents, search and rescue operations and increased levels of structural firefighting.
+Since the establishment of the Rural Fire Service, the role of brigades has gradually expanded to include disaster recovery, fire protection at motor vehicle accidents, search and rescue operations and increased levels of structural firefighting in Australia.
 There are over 1575 firefighting brigades and more than 50 catering and communications brigades providing support.”

 Fire and Rescue NSW

 With almost seven thousand firefighters and around 340 fire stations (along with six thousand volunteers and 414 paid support staff) the Fire and Rescue NSW is the seventh largest urban fire service in the modern world!
 It works directly with the Rural Services, but originated as the Metropolitan Fire Brigade from Sydney that had been started in 1884.

 By 1909, it was its own organization, the New South Wales Fire Brigades and in 2011 it became the Fire and Rescue NSW as a method of better describing what the group actually provides in terms of community services.

 Within this organisation you can find a diversity of employment opportunities because they have: